bobbylej/doit/README.md

 https://github.com/bobbylej/doit/assets/11492703/a994b091-b7d2-403b-88b5-4358bae8887f

+## Usage notes

+1. **It forgets messages** - The app has a limited message storage capacity, so it may eventually „forget” previous messages.
+1. **It doesn't know what is inside the Jira Board** - The app is not aware of the content of the Jira Board, except for the issues, tasks, and epics mentioned in previous messages.
+1. **It may generate requests in wrong format** - When certain attributes have special formats, the chat may generate content in the wrong format.
+For example, it may mishandle descriptions until it encounters a training message or any other message with a proper description attribute.
+The same applies to JQL for search.
+1. **Put independent jobs in single message** - The app works best when handling one job at a time or unrelated multiple jobs simultaneously.
+For instance, if you want to create an epic and tasks within the epic in a single message, you’ll need to modify the requests to include the epic’s key in the tasks.
+1. **Don't put too many jobs at once** - It's important to avoid putting too many jobs in a single message due to the limited number of tokens available.
+If the message becomes too long, it may get cut off, potentially impacting the desired functionality.
+To ensure optimal performance, it's recommended to keep each job or task within a reasonable length to avoid token limitations.
+1. **For complex jobs use Jira web app** - The Jira API can be complex in many cases, making certain tasks more straightforward to perform using the web app interface.
+For example, creating custom attributes within the issues of a project is easier to accomplish within the Jira web app.
+1. **Clean the chat from time to time** - After changing the context, it is beneficial to utilize the `doit-clear` command for at least two reasons.
+Firstly, it serves as a reminder to the chat about the training messages, helping to maintain contextual understanding.
+Secondly, it helps conserve tokens by clearing any unnecessary information from previous requests, optimizing the token usage for each subsequent request.

 ## Getting Started

 To get started with the Doit Slack app server, follow these steps:

 1. Clone the repository: `git clone https://github.com/bobbylej/doit.git`
-2. Install the dependencies: `npm install`
+1. Install the dependencies: `npm install`
-3. Create a `.env` file in the root directory of the project and add your environment variables.
+1. Create a `.env` file in the root directory of the project and add your environment variables.
 You can refer to the `.env.example` file for the required variables.
-4. Start the server: `npm start`
+1. Start the server: `npm start`
-5. The server should now be running on `http://localhost:3000`.
+1. The server should now be running on `http://localhost:3000`.
-6. To interact with slack app create publicity accessible URL or use development proxy like [ngrok](https://ngrok.com/).
+1. To interact with slack app create publicity accessible URL or use development proxy like [ngrok](https://ngrok.com/).

 ## Environmental Variables

 To configure the project, you need to set up the following environmental variables.
 Follow these steps:

 1. Create a `.env` file in the root directory of the project.
-2. Add the required environment variables listed below.
+1. Add the required environment variables listed below.
 You can refer to the `.env.example` file for the required variables' format.

 ### Required Variables